-A very popular and quite effective staking plan that can if used correctly, keep your stakes well under control.
-The staking plan is quite complex and in its day was very well regarded.
-The retirement staking plan is best described using rules.
+The Retirement Staking Plan is a popular and effective medium recovery staking plan.
+If used correctly it will keep your stakes well under control.
+The Retirement Staking Plan is best described using rules.
 The rules can be explained as so:

 For the first bet at beginning of every betting sequence the following applies:

 Divisor = Average odds x 2

 Stake = Percentage of Start Bank (normally 1%)

 For all other bets the Divisor stays as average odds x 2 unless :

 - The amount of bets without a reset is greater than the divisor, in which case the divisor increases by 1